jyc/markd/README.md

 - Make this work on platforms other than macOS.
 - Get rid of the annoying `zsh terminated` message.
 - Prettier default stylesheet.
+- Save KaTeX locally to support offline use.

 # Prior art